-We let our little-kid-mind come up with some upsetting story that makes sense to it, and in some cases, we end up believing that story for the rest of our lives.
+We let our little kid's mind come up with some upsetting story that makes sense to it, and in some cases, we end up believing that story for the rest of our lives.

 Unfortunately, getting older and wiser does nothing to put a stop to this negative behavior.
 We don’t stop creating stories—the stories just get more sophisticated: I’m not cool enough; I’m not interesting enough; I don’t know enough about politics; I don’t have expensive enough clothes.

-People can develop lifelong stories about not being interesting just because they tried to share themselves with a group of friends who rejected them.
+People can develop lifelong stories about not being interested just because they tried to share themselves with a group of friends who rejected them.

 What we never take the time to consider, however, is that this rejection may have absolutely nothing to do with us.

 At any given moment, a person can be dealing with a thousand emotions of their own: embarrassment, possessiveness, anxiety, and even fear.

 Think about Amanda, from my story.
 She was in a strange place with strange people (fear/anxiety), and she was being asked to share the attention of a beloved friend (possessiveness).
 Heaven knows what else she might have been dealing with at the time, but those emotions were certainly on the surface.

 Now, would my five-year-old son be able to synthesize that information to help get him through that experience?
 No way!
 Heck, most thirty-year-olds don’t even think to do it.